edgexr/edge-cloud-platform/pkg/mc/federation/README.md

 - Clients [store the api-key in Vault](../../federationmgmt/federation.go)
 - Clients use a [tokenSource](../../federationmgmt/client.go) to cache tokens (tokens are JWT)
 - Oauth2 [server code](../orm/oauth2server.go) leverages existing code for validating keys and generating JWTs
-- Servers [store only the hashed version](../ormutil/auth.go) of the api key password
+- Servers [store only the hashed version](../ormutil/auth.go) of the api key password in postgres